ignadv1986/Comprehensive-NGS-Technical-Manual/05_Troubleshooting/03_alignment_&_data_quality.md

 <br>

 When high quality reads show a very low % of mapped reads (10-30%), this strongly suggests a **wrong reference genome selection** (different species).
-While not as severe as a species mismatch, choosing a wrong or incomplete version of a reference genome also leads to a decrease in the % of mapped reads.
+While not as severe, choosing a wrong or incomplete version of a reference genome from the correct species also leads to a decrease in the % of mapped reads.
 This can for example happen when mapping RNA-seq data to a full genome with a non-splice-aware aligner (see the [aligners](../02_Mapping_&_Alignment/02_aligners.md) section of this repository for more details).

 The presence of **contamination** in the samples also leads to a decrease in the % of mapped reads (30-70%), since they won't align correctly with the sample's reference genome.
 As mentioned in the [previous section](./02_run_&_sequence_quality.md), these foreign reads can usually be spotted by checking the "per sequence GC content" metric of FastQC, where they lead to the formation of *humps* in the expected distribution.
 Reads mapping to non-target genomes can be filtered out to prevent interference with downstream analysis but, when their % is too high, they may have consumed a significant fraction of sequencing capacity, hindering result interpretation.
 This is why it is important to estimate their percentage with tools like [FastQ Screen](https://www.bioinformatics.babraham.ac.uk/projects/fastq_screen/) or [Kraken2](https://github.com/DerrickWood/kraken2) to assess their impact on the experiment.